Download PDF of Frequently Asked Questions

 • graduate leads generated through the site are provided to Stephanie Adamson, Director, Recruitment for the Graduate College.

 Please contact Stephanie if you have questions about how leads will be distributed to departments for follow up or if you would like to add a link to your department or program-specific page to the Graduate College program page.

 To discuss bringing a new program online, contact the office of the Vice Provost for Digital Learning and Student Engagement, Vincent Del Casino, or Abra McAndrew, Director of Academic Initiatives and Project Development.
 We can walk you through the steps of our pre-implementation assessment.
 This assessment is designed to provide a thorough analysis of the ability for departments and our campus to fully support all online program offerings in a self-sustaining model.
 Soon you can also visit the website for the Office of Digital Learning for a guide to the steps in the pre-implementation assessment process for new online programs.

 The instructional design team within the Office of Digital Learning supports online program course development.
-Additional resources – buyouts, stipends, etc. – are distributed based on college and school/ department practice and resourced in negotiation with AISS when the program is established as a fully-online UA Online degree offering.
+Additional resources – buyouts, stipends, etc. – are distributed based on college and school/ department practice and resourced in negotiation with AISS when the program is established as a fully-online Arizona Online degree offering.
 Soon you can visit the website for the Office of Digital Learning for more information.

 This initiative is funded partially through an infusion of capital from Central Administration, partially from reserves held in the former Outreach College and partially from new strategic investment dollars earned via ongoing programs administered by AISS.
-AISS also oversees the OEP dollars previously administrated by the Office of Instruction and Assessment (OIA). iCourse fees are not being used to support UA Online, as those resources (once accrued) will go toward supporting main campus online teaching programs.
+AISS also oversees the OEP dollars previously administrated by the Office of Instruction and Assessment (OIA). iCourse fees are not being used to support Arizona Online, as those resources (once accrued) will go toward supporting main campus online teaching programs.